 You can choose patterns all in one color family or choose complementary colors such as blue and orange or yellow and purple.
 To create your own signature look, choose colors one or two shades off the direct complementary hue.
 Think of the color wheel you learned about in elementary school art class.
 Think about the possibilities of orange and violet or yellow and blue.
 The colors you put together can be a direct reflection of your personal style.

-, opt for patterns in three sizes—small, medium and large scales.
+To create a polished look, opt for patterns in three sizes—small, medium and large scales.
 A bold stripe, a medium floral and a small geometric pattern will look great for a collection of pillows.
 Go wild and throw in some texture, too.
 Imagine a cowhide rug, leopard-print pillows on a leather sofa with chocolate brown, velvet drapes.
 The colors are in one palette, but the look is pumped up with texture and pattern.

 Whatever your personal interior design style looks like, let it shine in your home!